pubid/pubid/.kilocode/rules/memory-bank/context.md

 - **Session 92:** CEN at 100% - All 16 failures fixed! 🎉
 - **Session 93-94:** IEC at 100% on 2,191 real identifiers! 🎉
 - **Session 95:** ISO validated at 97.2% on 7,680 real identifiers! 🎉
+- **Session 96:** IEEE validated at 33.34% with comprehensive fix roadmap! 📋

 **Total Time Saved:** 20-25 sessions (15-20 from discovery + 5-8 from ISO analysis)!